ibm-cloud-docs/monitoring/api.md

 {:note: .note}

-# Managing the Sysdig REST API
+# Working with the Sysdig REST API
 {: #api}

 Use the Sysdig REST API to automate routine tasks and monitor notifications.
 {:shortdesc}

+## Authenticating with the Sysdig API
+{: #api_1}

+You can use IAM tokens or Sysdig API tokens to authenticate with the {{site.data.keyword.mon_full_notm}} service when you use Python scripts or the Sysdig REST API to automate routine tasks and monitor notifications.
+For more information, see [Working With API Tokens](/docs/services/Monitoring-with-Sysdig?topic=Sysdig-api_token#api_token_get).

-When you use the API from your custom scripts or programs, you must use a valid IBM IAM token to authenticate with the {{site.data.keyword.mon_full_notm}} instance.
-A Sysdig token may also be used, but IAM tokens are the recommended method.
+When you use the Sysdig REST API from your custom scripts or programs, use an IAM token to authenticate with the {{site.data.keyword.mon_full_notm}} instance.
 {: tip}

-## Authenticating with the Sysdig API
-See [Working With API Tokens](/docs/services/Monitoring-with-Sysdig?topic=Sysdig-api_token#api_token_get) for information on the types of valid tokens and how to retrieve them.

 ## Working with the API
+{: #api_2}

 See the [official Sysdig REST API conventions](https://docs.sysdig.com/en/sysdig-rest-api-conventions.html) for general information on required headers and syntax.

 For dashboard operations, see [Working with Dashboards](https://docs.sysdig.com/en/working-with-dashboards.html)